ashierj/superdemo/doc/architecture/blueprints/gitlab_steps/runner-integration.md

 `Steps Runner` service, and `stderr` should be reserved for errors originating in the `proxy` command.

+Each `Run` request will include some parameters from the corresponding CI job.
+The `Run` request will include the corresponding CI job's build directory.
+All steps in a request should be invoked in that directory to preserve existing job script behavior.
+The `Run` request will also include the CI job's environment variables (i.e. the `variables` defined at the job and global levels in the CI configuration).
+Variables should be expanded by the Step Runner service since they may reference object in the execution environment (like other environment variables or paths).
+This includes file-type variables, which should be written to the same path as they would be in traditional runner job execution.

 Here is how GitLab Runner will connect to Step Runner in each runner
 executor: